Tips for making ferry reservations

 - The third 30% are released 2 days prior to the specific sailing date.

 - The remaining 10% on each sailing is set aside for emergency vehicles, customers with medical documentation, and drive ups.
 Approximately 15-20 drive-up/stand-by spaces are often available on most ferries, so if you don't have a reservation, don't let this stop you from visiting.
-See the "Anacortes Terminal & Cameras" web page to view the approximate number of available spaces on sailings that day or click on the "Best Travel Times" link on the far right.
+See the "Anacortes Terminal & Cameras" web page to view the approximate number of available spaces on sailings that day.

 - Arrive in line for your reserved sailing 60-90 minutes in advance of the sailing departure time due to staging requirements, and bring your printed reservation sheet with barcode for easy scanning.

 - There is no extra charge for a reservation, however, to secure a reservation you must provide a debit or credit card which will only be charged $10 if you are a ‘no show.’
 (Ferry tickets are purchased separately at the Anacortes terminal or online.
 Tickets include a round trip, although be sure to make 2 reservations -- one coming and one leaving the islands, as mentioned above.)

 - There are several sailings each day to and from each of the 4 islands which almost assures that you’ll get your first, second or third choice of sailing time with a reservation.

 - Reservations are available to all 4 islands from Anacortes, but only from Orcas Island and Friday Harbor/San Juan Island returning to Anacortes.
 Reservations are not available, or typically needed, on the inter-island ferry.